the1lab/1lab/src/1Lab/Resizing.lagda.md

 still like for universes to be closed under power-sets.

-Using some of Agda's more suspicious features, we can achieve this in a way which does not break computation too much.
-Specifically, we'll use a combination of `NO_UNIVERSE_CHECK`, postulates, and rewrite rules.

-We start with the `NO_UNIVERSE_CHECK` part: We define the **small type of propositions**, `Ω`, to be a record containing a `Type` (together with an irrelevant proof that this type is a proposition), but contrary to the universe checker, which would like us to put `Ω : Type₁`, we
+Using some of Agda's more suspicious features, we can achieve this in a way which does not break closed computation too much.
+Specifically, we can use the evil `NO_UNIVERSE_CHECK` pragma: We define the **small type of propositions**, `Ω`, to be a record containing a `Type` (together with an irrelevant proof that this type is a proposition), but contrary to the universe checker, which would like us to put `Ω : Type₁`, we